-If you have the Web Hybrid module, after your first successful Master Database download is complete, log off of the TRITON console and log back on.
+If you have the Forcepoint Web Security Hybrid Module, after your first successful Master Database download is complete, log off of the Security Manager and log back on.
 This allows several hybrid-specific pages to be displayed.

-When a database update adds or removes pre-defined categories and protocols, you must log off of the TRITON console and log on again to see the updated category and protocol lists.
+When a database update adds or removes pre-defined categories and protocols, you must log off of the Security Manager and log on again to see the updated category and protocol lists.
 This protective measure ensures that database updates do not interfere with any policy updates that administrators may be making.